htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### KIT EQUIPMENT

 Each kit includes an armor entry.
 Martial kits also have a weapons entry, and caster kits have an implement entry.
-It’s important to know what [[Equipment|equipment]] a kit uses, because that informs your hero’s appearance and story.
+It’s important to know what equipment a kit uses, because that informs your hero’s appearance and story.
 It also determines the type of treasures they can wield.

 The description of gear in your kit is limited to broad categories, leaving you free to decide the specifics that best align with your vision of the character.
 For instance, the [[Guisarmier]] kit provides medium armor and a polearm.
 One player using this kit could wear heavy layers of [[Hide|hide]] and wield a longspear, while another might wear a shining breastplate and carry a halberd into battle.

-The [[Equipment|equipment]] categories your kit gives you are part of what affects the math behind your kit’s benefits, alongside the fighting techniques each kit provides.
+The equipment categories your kit gives you are part of what affects the math behind your kit’s benefits, alongside the fighting techniques each kit provides.

 #### CUSTOMIZING EQUIPMENT APPEARANCES

-You should absolutely feel free to describe your [[Equipment|equipment]] in a way that makes sense for the story of your game and hero.
+You should absolutely feel free to describe your equipment in a way that makes sense for the story of your game and hero.
 For instance, if your hero uses a weapon in the whip category as part of their kit, they could use a leather whip, a spiked chain, or a dagger tied to a knotted rope.
 A hero who wears heavy armor might wear a suit of chain mail, plate armor, or heavy wooden planks tied together.
-Your choices for [[Equipment|equipment]] aren’t limited just to the examples in this book.
+Your choices for equipment aren’t limited just to the examples in this book.

 #### KIT ARMOR CATEGORIES

 Each kit has an armor category that indicates the kind of protection you have while using the kit.

 - **None:** If a kit has no armor, you can wear whatever clothing you like!
 Robes, a fashionable tunic and pants, or just a loincloth—it’s totally up to you.
-- **Light Armor:** If a [[Kit Features|kit features]] light armor, you might wear padded cloth, leather armor, or even a chain shirt.
+- **Light Armor:** If a kit features light armor, you might wear padded cloth, leather armor, or even a chain shirt.
 - **Medium Armor:** If a kit has medium armor, you might wear layers of thick [[Hide|hides]], a breastplate, or armor made of metal scales.
 - **Heavy Armor:** If a kit has heavy armor, then you’re likely wearing metal from head to toe.
 Chain mail, ring mail, and suits of plate armor protect you better than any other mundane protection.
 - **Shield:** If a kit has a shield, then you wield a shield that can be any shape and made of any mundane material you like.
 The best shields have a sweet insignia on them, so start thinking about yours!